 Ensuring public access is critically important to maintaining the ecotourism economies of the coastal communities in the region.
 However, the need to provide public access must be balanced with the need to conserve and protect this unique live oak coastal habitat from user impacts such as litter/debris, wildlife disturbance, and habitat alteration as explained above.
 As the Coastal Bend continues to grow and tourism increases, the pressure to provide public access is becoming an increasing issue.
-Our goal is to have well-planned and well-managed access to our sanctuary so we can curtail resource damage, while providing for the growing numbers of visitors.
+The project goal is to have well-planned and well-managed access to the sanctuary to curtail resource damage, while providing for the growing numbers of visitors.

-This project will build upon a previous project from CBBEP FY22/23 BIL Workplan (Held-Moran Sanctuary Accessibility Improvement and Trail Development, Phase I), that provided public access improvements including an ADA compliant parking area, bollard and cable repair, and a short section of ADA compliant trail.
-This project will expand on those improvements and install additional ADA complaint trail, interpretive signs, and limit damage to the environmentally sensitive live oak forest from misuse and ensure the safety of surrounding residential buildings by providing a fire break on the southwest boundary.
+This project will build upon a previous project from CBBEP FY22/23 BIL Workplan (Held-Moran Sanctuary Accessibility Improvement and Trail Development, Phase I), that provided public access improvements including an ADA compliant parking area and bollard and cable repair.
+This project will expand on those improvements and install an ADA complaint trail, interpretive signs, and limit damage to the environmentally sensitive live oak forest from misuse and ensure the safety of surrounding residential buildings by providing a fire break on the southwest boundary.

-To improve accessibility to Held-Moran Sanctuary by installing additional ADA compliant trail, interpretive signage, and establishing a fire break on the southwest boundary.
+To improve accessibility to Held-Moran Sanctuary by installing an ADA compliant trail, interpretive signage, and establishing a fire break on the southwest boundary.